xirzec/pr-lint/README.md

 ### `required-sections`

 If there are particular body sections (markdown headings) to require being present.
-Checks are made using `startsWith` so you don't need to write out the entire header.
+Checks are not case sensitive and are made using `startsWith` so you don't need to write out the entire header.

+### `allow-empty-body`

+Boolean.
+Disables checking for empty PR body.

+### `disable-title-contains-area`

+Boolean.
+Disables checking title for area slug.

+### `allow-empty-section`

+Boolean.
+Allows PR body to have empty markdown sections.

 ## Outputs